 I first pursued my dream job of foreign correspondent by backpacking to places like Serbia and Albania, interviewing a bunch of people and trying to peddle my stories to editors.
 Soon I realized that was a pretty inefficient way of getting published.
 Since I had no idea of how to break into journalism, I applied for graduate school.

 The year I spent at Berkeley was one of the most intense times of my life.
 Little of what I wrote was published, but the journalism school provided the basic training that helped launch my career — and I still rely on today.

-Based in Berlin and Moscow, I’ve reported from the former Soviet empire since 1996.
-I started working as National Public Radio’s Moscow correspondent in December 2016.
-Before that I contributed to Reuters, Slate, Bloomberg and The Moscow Times, among others.
+Based in Berlin and Moscow, I’ve reported from the former Soviet empire since 1996 for NPR, Reuters, Slate, Bloomberg and The Moscow Times, among others.
 I am currently a Global Fellow with the Wilson Center in Washington.